How To Trade Forex: Your Guide

 There’s no rule saying that you can’t try to trade a variety of different currencies, but an intimate familiarity with both the economic status of the country involved and the trading patterns of that particular legal tender are essential to success, meaning that focusing on just one currency is advisable.
 If you speak a second language or have a particular familiarity with a different culture or country, you can use that knowledge to help guide your decisions.

-4. Develop a Strategy for How to Trade Forex
+2. Develop a Strategy for How To Trade Forex

 There are a number of forex trading strategies that can produce positive results, but most tend to fall into one of two categories: fundamental and technical analysis.